qbead/qbeadWebsite/content/book/progpatterns.md

 computation is more difficult.
 That is the purpose of the curly brackets `{ }`
 - to separate all the code that defines our function from the rest of the program that might be in the same file.
 For instance, here we will show how to compute the fourth root of a number.
-The fourth root of a number, or x raised to the $\frac{1}{4}$ power, can be computed by taking the square root of a square root and we will use this fact to write the fourth root function below.
+The fourth root of a number, or x raised to the $\frac{1}{4}$ power, can be computed by taking the square root of the square root and we will use this fact to write the fourth root function below.

 ```c++